AdaCore/gnatstudio/docs/users_guide/extending.rst

   Displays a button that, when clicked, displays a dialog with some additional switches.
-This dialog, like the switches editor itself, is organizes into lines and columns of frames, the number of which is provided by the :file:`lines` and :file:`columns` attributes.
+This dialog, like the switches editor itself, is organized into lines and columns of frames, the number of which is provided by the :file:`lines` and :file:`columns` attributes.

   This tag accepts those attributes as well as the :file:`label` attribute and